 If you’re struggling to rewrite a sentence or paragraph to make it read better, you might turn to artificial intelligence for a hand.
-Once again, you might not take the output word for word, but the tools can find other words when sometimes you can’t.
+Once again, you should not take the output word for word, but the tools can find other words when sometimes you can’t.
 They’re a helping hand to make life easier.

 - Understanding Copywriting Frameworks

-Tools like Jarvis have templates trained to give you outputs based on tried and tested frameworks like AIDA and PAS.
+Tools like Jasper have templates trained to give you outputs based on tried and tested frameworks like AIDA and PAS.
 For beginners, being able to generate real examples of sales copy using these frameworks can help them to grasp how they work, and how to employ them themselves.

 - Content Guidance

 Machine learning tools like Surfer SEO and Frase provide some really powerful content guidelines.
-These can help you to write better, faster.
+These can help you to write better, and faster.
 It’s empowering to know that you’re focusing on the right areas for successful content rather than working hard on something that produces little or no results.

 A couple more rules I live by:

-- I never take AI copywriting output ‘as is’.
+- I never take AI output ‘as is’.
 It still requires a large element of human intervention and common sense.
 It doesn’t replace real copywriting skills, so take the elements you like from a sentence and adjust the rest.
 Yes, it’s that granular.
 But it still helps to get things done more efficiently.

 - Always fact check.
 Artificial intelligence uses rules to write, but it doesn’t write factually correct information.
 You still need subject matter experts to substantiate any claims, and you really need to do your research to stay relevant to a topic.

-How can AI can help marketing?
+How can AI help marketing?